Narrative Landscape Illustration with Stencils and Acrylics

 Partial transcription of the video

-“Final Project Thanks for joining me in this Domestika course.
-Now it's your turn to draw.
-Before letting you work on your own illustrations, I'll give you some final tips.
-Before anything else, take your time finding inspiration.
-Collect images and references around you to create a mood board, a cabinet of curiosities that will serve as a base for your work.
-Once your scene is defined, you can move on to sequencing your triptych.
-How are you going to tell your story?
-Think about connections, viewing angles, transitions...
-Anything is possible, so think carefully about this.
-Then, you can mo...”
+“Thank you for joining this Domestika course with me.
+Now it's your chance to draw.
+Before you start your illustrations. here are a few final tips.
+Firstly. take the time to find inspiration and gather images. take the time to find inspiration.
+Collect images and references to craft a mood board. a cabinet of curiosities. a cabinet of curiosities that will serve as the basis for your work.
+Once your universe is defined. you can move on to sequencing your triptych.
+How will you narrate your story?
+Consider continuity.
+Explore viewpoints. ellipses—anything is possible in your creative journey....”

 This transcript is automatically generated, so it may contain mistakes.